Carbon Footprint Reduction Strategies for SMEs

 • Government grants: Most countries offer grants for improving energy efficiency, installing renewable power, or other eco-friendly upgrades.
 Research options in your location.

-• Green investment platforms: Specialized investment firms provide capital for vetted green startups and projects, expecting reasonable returns.
+• Green investment platforms: Specialised investment firms provide capital for vetted green startups and projects, expecting reasonable returns.
 This presents an alternative source of commercial funding.

 • Crowdfunding: For smaller community initiatives, crowdfunding from individuals supportive of your sustainability vision can help get ideas off the ground.